 If you want to target homebuyers that are looking for a particular type of real estate that’s relevant to what you can offer…

-- Make your website mobile-responsive.
+2. Make your website mobile responsive.

 And with so many local searches taking place on a mobile device, it’s vital that your real estate website is optimized for mobile.

-The majority of local searches take place on a mobile device, making it vital for you to have a mobile-friendly website.
+The majority of local searches take place on a mobile device, making it vital for you to have a mobile friendly website.